-We are continuing to develop simulations and design tools that forecast the deterioration of long linear assets and which explore mitigation options to extend their working life.
+Continuing our development of improved simulations and design tools is an activity that directly achieves better outcomes and understanding.
+These simulations and tools forecast the deterioration of long linear assets and which explore mitigation options to extend their working life.

 We have engaged with asset owners and their support organisations to develop a decision-making framework to help manage their ageing, long linear assets.
-A key aspect is the business case for the prioritisation and timing of interventions, whist accounting for uncertainty and variability in asset condition.
+A key aspect for the owners is the business case for the prioritisation and timing of interventions, whist accounting for uncertainty and variability in asset condition.

 Why is this research so important?

 - The general public as the end-users or beneficiaries of the infrastructure;

 - Consultants and contractors who actively maintain assets;